muratk5n/thirdwave/en/index.md

 ---

 Forget diversity, the world, the West could not even entice AFG to end flogging.
-If AFG recevied proper help they would be producing cotton instead of opium.
+A bad case of mixed-up priorities..
+If AFG recevied proper help they would be producing cotton now instead of opium.
+That would gain you some chits, then *maybe* there'd be change on other stuff.

 AP: "UN urges Afghanistan’s Taliban to end floggings, executions"